Museums and Society Mellon Grant.

 "This grant is not only a wonderful boost to the Program in Museums and Society but a real confirmation of the innovative work that our faculty and students are doing," said Rodini, also a senior lecturer in the Department of the History of Art.
 "With the support of the Mellon Foundation, we will be able to broaden our partnerships with area museums and focus on the intellectual concerns that are at the core of the program.
 What is most exciting is the chance to share what we are doing at Johns Hopkins with general audiences, through the public forum of the museum."

-As with prior practicum courses in the program, the new offerings-dedicated to the printed series at the Baltimore Museum of Art, Baltimore's post-war suburban migration at the Jewish Museum of Maryland, reinstalling the permanent collection of Asian Art at the Walters Art Museum and the work of Turkish photographer Ara Güler at the Smithsonian's Freer and Sackler Galleries - will each result in a final project such as a special exhibition or experimental installation.
+As with prior practicum courses in the program, the new offerings-dedicated to the printed series at the Baltimore Museum of Art, European decorative arts at the Walters Art Museum and Baltimore's post-war building boom at the Jewish Museum of Maryland-will each result in a final project such as a special exhibition or experimental installation.
+A fourth collaboration, with a local museum partner still to be determined, will also be developed.

 "This is a course model that we have used very successfully to date, but we have not had funding to maintain it consistently nor a mechanism in place to support integrated planning with our partner museums," Rodini said.
 "This grant will permit us to continue and refine this work, which is quite groundbreaking in its tight integration of undergraduate activity with nonaffiliated museums."